-This article will provide you with important free information that will help you find the best options for you, give you tips to avoid scams, and information about having your expunged record removed from background check companies.
+Essential information that will help you find the best options for you, avoid scams, and make sure that your expunged records are actually removed from background check reports.

-1. ¬†Are you a licensed attorney?
-Attorneys are licensed and regulated by the state. ¬†Only an attorney can represent you in court, file responses to district attorneys, or give legal advise. ¬†Having anyone but an attorney handle your expungement is like having anyone but a dentist fix your teeth.
+1. ¬†Are you a law firm with licensed attorneys?
+Attorneys are licensed and regulated by the state. ¬†Only an attorney can represent you in court, file responses to district attorneys, or give legal advice. ¬†Having anyone but an attorney handle your expungement is like having anyone but a dentist fix your teeth.

 2. Can you expedite the process of having the expunged record removed from background check companies?¬† ¬†It is a fact that expunged record can still show up on commercial background check reports‚ÄĒ even up to a year after the record is expunged. ¬†Most attorneys do not instruct¬†background check companies to stop reporting your expunged or sealed record (read more about this below). ¬†There are hundreds of background check companies: getting your expunged record removed from their systems is often the most important step. ¬†See the section below for more information.¬†

 Updating The Background Check Companies – The Critical Step

 Expunged records appearing on background checks even after the record has been expunged from the court records is a BIG PROBLEM. ¬†The Wall Street Journal recently reported about it.